mawelborn/synless/README.md

 ----

 Use `sl-each` to repeat an element once for value in an array or object.
 Specify the name of the iterable, followed by a colon, followed by the name to assign the value to in each iteration.
+Each iteration inherits the `this` context argument from the containing scope.

 ```HTML
 <ul>